 In 1920 we left about a million and a half Poles beyond the border, in the U.S.S.R.
 Now another million Polish citizens have been deported beyond the Urals, of whom about 115,000 left Russia in 1942, and are now in the Polish forces or in settlements for women, children, old people and other civilians.
 I hope that not more than one-third of those left behind have died of want, and that therefore about half a million are still alive.
-Are we finally to abandon them?
+Are we finally to renounce them?
 Today the U.S.S.R. is putting forward claims to the whole of that part of Poland assigned to it by the Ribbentrop-Molotov treaty.
 This territory was inhabited by 5,274,000 Poles.
 About 800,000 of these, together with about 200,000 Ukrainians and White Ruthenians, were deported into the interior of Russia in 1940 and 1941.
-The conduct of the Soviet Government in the part of eastern Poland it occupied from the end of October 1939 to July 1941, leaves no room for doubt that if the present territorial demands of the U.S.S.R. were to be accorded to, it would be equivalent to surrendering more than four million Poles, left in the eastern voivodships of Poland after the deportations, to the most ruthless extermination.
+The practice of the Soviet Government in the area of eastern Poland which it occupied from the end of October 1939 to July 1941, leaves no room for doubt that if the present territorial demands of the U.S.S.R. were to be fulfilled, it would be equivalent to surrendering the more than four million Poles who were left in the eastern voivodships of Poland after the deportations to the most ruthless extermination.
 If the Polish nation agreed to that, in truth it would not deserve to survive.

-There are people who think that the modification of the frontiers of a State is nothing more than moving a line a few millimetres on a map, whereas in truth it is a question of the most fundamental importance to millions of people.
+There are people who think that the modification of the frontiers of a State is nothing more than moving a line a few millimetres on a map.

+Whereas in truth it is a question of the most fundamental importance to millions of people.

-I ask those of our friends who advise us, with the best intentions, to give up our eastern territories to Soviet Russia, ask themselves the question whether it is right and just to condemn millions of people who in Poland had their private property protected by the State, freedom of speech, of association, and of political opinion, and the assurance of a religious education for their children at school, to the loss of all these rights by handing them over to a totalitarian State which does not recognize the right to hold private property, in which all political parties except the Communist are prohibited, where a man may be sent without trial (as I was), by mere administrative order, to eight years' compulsory labor camp, and where atheism is taught in the schools.
+I ask those of our British friends who advise us, with the best intentions, to give up to Soviet Russia our eastern territories, to put to themselves the question whether it is right and just to condemn millions of people who in Poland had their private property, protected by the State, freedom of speech, of association, and of political opinion, and the assurance of a religious education for their children at school, to the loss of all these rights by handing them over to a totalitarian State which does not recognize the right to hold private property, in which all political parties except the Communist are prohibited, where a man may be sent without trial (as I was), by mere administrative order, to eight years' compulsory labour camp, and where atheism is taught in the schools.

-I repeat once more: good neighborly relations between Poland and Russia are required, not only by the true interest of the two countries, but also by the interest of permanent European peace.
+I repeat once more: good neighbourly relations between Poland and Russia are required, not only by the two countries' true interests, but also in the interests of permanent European peace.
 But the only possible basis for such relations lies in the principle put forward by the Polish delegation at Riga: namely, that of equal respect for the vital interests of both sides, and not the injury of the weaker by the stronger, or the unilateral breach of obligations voluntarily undertaken.